Oven Roasted Sweet Potatoes

 - Bake for 20 minutes, remove the pan from the oven and stir/flip the potatoes.
 If potatoes don't release easily from the pan, put them back into the oven for five minutes or so.
 They should be browned and crisp on the bottom.

-- Put them back into the oven and continue to bake for 10-15 minutes or until cubes are crisp on the outside and fork tender inside.
+- Put them back into the oven and continue to bake for 10 to 15 minutes or until cubes are crisp on the outside and fork tender inside.

 - If desired, peel sweet potatoes before cubing.
 I typically prefer to scrub them well with a brush and eat the skin which is tender.